On Axially Symmetric Space-Times Admitting Homothetic Vector Fields in Lyra's Geometry: Field equations and their solutions

 where $\rho$ is the total energy density, $p$ is the pressure and $k$ is a constant in the range $0\leq k \leq 1$.
 This equation of state is nevertheless physically consistent in the whole range of $k$.
-When $k = 0$, the above equation describes dust, $k =1/3$ gives the equation of state for radiation and $k=1$ considers the effective "stiff fluid" distribution.
+When $k = 0$, the preceding equation describes dust, $k =1/3$ gives the equation of state for radiation and $k=1$ considers the effective "stiff fluid" distribution.
 The latter was apparently first proposed by Zeldovich \cite{Z62}.
-It should have applied in the early Universe, with this case, the velocity of sound equals the velocity of light, so no material in this Universe could be more stiff.\\
+It would have applied in the early Universe, because in this case, the velocity of sound equals the velocity of light, so no material in this Universe could be more stiff.\\